MACRocketry/Coding-Standards/Coding Standards Rocketry 2019.md

 Whitespace
 ----------
+- Standard libraries are included and grouped before other includes
 - Use spaces not tabs (4 as a standard).
 - Commas must have spaces after them.
 - No space between function and opening parenthesis.